hyperledger/fabric/docs/source/deploy_chaincode.md

 peer lifecycle chaincode approveformyorg -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --channelID mychannel --name fabcar --version 1.0 --init-required --package-id $CC_PACKAGE_ID --sequence 1 --tls true --cafile ${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem
 ```

-We now have the majority we need to deploy the Fabcar the chaincode to the channel.
+We now have the majority we need to deploy the Fabcar chaincode to the channel.
 While only a majority of organizations need to approve a chaincode definition (with the default policies), all organizations need to approve a chaincode definition to start the chaincode on their peers.
 If you commit the definition before a channel member has approved the chaincode, the organization will not be able to endorse transactions.
 As a result, it is recommended that all channel members approve a chaincode before committing the chaincode definition.

 ## Committing the chaincode definition to the channel